TheThingsIndustries/lorawan-stack-docs/doc/content/devices/adding-devices/_index.md

 {{< figure src="application-overview.png" alt="Application overview" >}}

-You will be presented with options to easily onboard your device using its QR code (if you have it), and to register your end device from the [LoRaWAN Device Repository](https://github.com/TheThingsNetwork/lorawan-devices/) or manually.
+You will be presented with options to easily onboard your device using its QR code (if you have it), and to register your end device from the [LoRaWAN® Device Repository](https://github.com/TheThingsNetwork/lorawan-devices/) or manually.

 {{< figure src="adding-devices-options.png" alt="Options to add devices" >}}